Clelia Gore is a literary agent at Martin Literary Management.

 It was when Clelia first read Charlotte’s Web in the first grade that she got hooked by the magic of books.
 Her love of children’s books carried through adulthood and she is delighted to dedicate her life to bringing quality books and stories to young (and whimsical adult!) readers.

-Clelia is originally from New Jersey and lived in New York City for several years prior to moving to Seattle.
-She has a bachelor’s degree in English from Boston College.
+Clelia is originally from the suburbs of New York City.
+She has a bachelor’s degree in English literature from Boston College.
 She received her J.D. from American University, Washington College of Law and practiced law as a corporate litigator in New York City.

-In 2011, she decided to dedicate her career to books and reentered graduate school at Emerson College.
-In 2013, she received her master’s degree in Publishing and Writing.
-While she was studying publishing and taking creative writing courses at Emerson, Clelia worked as a managing editorial intern in the children’s book division at Houghton Mifflin Harcourt.
-Clelia also honed her editorial skills as an editorial intern at Oxford University Press.
-She also taught academic writing and research courses to freshman students at Emerson College.
+In 2011, she decided to dedicate her career to books and reentered graduate school at Emerson College, where she received a master’s degree in Publishing and Writing.
+While she was studying publishing and taking creative writing courses at Emerson, Clelia gained firsthand experience in the publishing industry working in the children’s book division at Houghton Mifflin Harcourt and in academic books at Oxford University Press.
+She also taught academic writing and research courses to freshman students as a graduate student faculty member at Emerson College.